In March, the “how to measure content” debate came in like a lion. It came out like a lion on steroids.

 Without further ado, here are the 10 most important data points from the content measurement debate over the last few months.

 1. No one is looking at your native ads.

 This one’s a doozy.
 But as Rahm Emanuel famously said following the financial industry collapse, “A crisis is a terrible thing to waste.”
-As a whole, brand publishers are still beginners at telling stories.
+As a whole, content marketers are still beginners at telling stories.
 It’s their version of the “taste gap” Ira Glass talks about when you are first starting out in media publishing.
 The 47-point disparity above should be seen as a wake-up call.
 Readers are still finding a lot of branded content wanting, but that doesn’t mean that it can’t get better or that there aren’t success stories out there.